MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Start-Process.md

 - On the local system, the launched process lives on independent from the calling process.
 - On a remote system, the new process is terminated when the remote session ends, immediately following the `Start-Process` command.
-Therefore, cannot use `Start-Process` in a remote session expecting the launched process to outlive the session.
+Therefore, you cannot use `Start-Process` in a remote session expecting the launched process to outlive the session.

 If you do need to use `Start-Process` in a remote session, invoke it with the **Wait** parameter.
 Or